“Remember to think of the cost of self-publishing as an investment, not a cost. [A book is] an asset that earns you money long-term.” – Joanna Penn

 Again, this is a major money suck if you’re not careful; you can throw thousands into it and get mediocre results.
 Choose your promo sites with caution and do your research.

-For the best results on several paid launches, I have used:
+For the best results on several paid launches I have used:

-- Robin Reads ($35)
+Robin Reads [$35]

-- Awesome Gang ($10)
+Awesome Gang [$10]

 When it comes to paid promotions, you can spend as much as you want, but to get the best value for your dollar, do your research on the top sites that can generate a good return.
 Check out this detailed list of paid [and free] promo sites.

 How Much Does it Cost to Record an Audio Book?

 If you have a good voice or acting experience and you want to give it a shot, you can purchase the basic equipment and record the audio book version yourself.
 Check out this blog post for setting up your recording studio and doing it yourself.

 Additional Author Tools and Expenses

-#1 – Book Publishing Courses
+Book Publishing Courses

 You could also look into taking multiple courses on Udemy.
 But again, you can spend a fortune on various courses.
 I would recommend sticking with one course until you complete it and then, after getting your first big win, look at branching out to learn other skills.

-Building an author platform is a great consideration if you’re looking to expand your business, write blogs and promote your work.
+Building an author platform is a serious consideration if you’re looking to expand your business, write blogs, and promote your work.
 Whether you’re looking to build your entire website as an author, or a landing page with a call-to-action to get users to opt-in, it’s a very important step for building your business.
 It’s also important to capture leads to build your mailing list.
 A lead capture form on your website serves the purpose of finding quality leads as well as help you determine your primary audience.

 Here are some things you’ll need to look into in order to get started with building a website:

-Email Subscription Services:
+Email Subscription Services

-- MailChimp: This is free up to the first 2000 subscribers.
+Mailchimp: this is free up to the first 2000 subscribers.
 If you opt in to use their autoresponder service or other upgrades, you’ll have to pay around $10 a month depending on the number of subscribers.

 How to Increase Book Sales

-We all want to make cash with our writing.
+We all want to make CASH with our writing.
 It may not be the only reason we write, but self-publishing your own book is still an investment.
 And like any investment, it’s nice to get a return rather than taking a loss.

 - Run a contest through Goodreads.

 - Reach out to podcasters and influencers in your niche and set up an interview.
-This has proven to be a big game-changer for authors like Hal Elrod and Tim Ferriss.
+This has proven to be a big game changer for authors like Hal Elrod and Tim Ferriss.

 - Blog about the topics in your book.
 Set up a blog and get more traffic and interest in your work by writing about what you love.
 Traffic that lands on your page can be directed to your Amazon Author Page and that means…more book sales!

 - Apply for a spot on Bookbub.
 Bookbub is the big gorilla when it comes to book promoting.
 It’s expensive ($300 and up), but it’s a solid investment and you will make your money back on the promo costs.
 You can check out Bookbub here and sign up for an author account to get started.

-4 Ways to Save Money on Your Book Costs
+3 Ways to Save Money on Your Book Costs

-Write your ebook with Scrivener.
-Not only is Scrivener the number one author tool for writing and organizing your manuscript but, if used effectively, it can save you money in formatting costs.
+Write your eBook with Scrivener.
+Not only is Scrivener the #1 author tool for writing and organizing your manuscript but, if used effectively, it can save you money in formatting costs.
 If you’d like to learn more about how it works, check out this Scrivener webinar hosted by Joseph Michael with Chandler Bolt.

 Joel Friedlander’s The Book Designer.com also offers a bundle of Book Design Templates for both fiction and nonfiction.
 These templates are at a cost but will save you money in the long run from outsourcing.
 I have personally been using these to do the formatting for my books.
 It can be time consuming at first but once you get the hang of it, you’ll save money on formatting costs.

-#2 – Build a List of Email Subscribers
+Hot Tip 2: Build a List of Email Subscribers

-Although this topic deserves its own blog (or book), I’ll mention it here because if you build up an email list now, it can save you thousands of dollars in promotional costs down the road.
+Although this topic deserves its own blog or (book), I’ll mention it here because if you build up an email list now, it can save you thousands of dollars in promotional costs down the road.

 When you launch your next book, you’ll have hundreds or thousands of fans waiting for your next release.
 Not only that, but these are the fans who will leave reviews if they join your launch team and purchase your book the first week it comes out.

-You can start to build your email list by including a link to a lead magnet in your ebook.
+You can start to build your email list by including a link to a lead magnet in your eBook.
 A lead magnet is an offer of a free, valuable piece of content that readers will get if they go to your website and subscribe to your email list.

-#4 – Write a Great Book!
+Hot Tip 3: Write a Great Book!